 In 2012, DWG CEO Paul Miller’s book The Digital Workplace: How technology is liberating work helped to kick off global awareness of the term “digital workplace”.
 Prior to that, in late 2010, DWG had released an early version of a digital workplace maturity model.
-Then, DWG’s 2013 release of a more comprehensive digital workplace maturity benchmark introduced a tool that cuts more deeply into issues of strategy and governance, technology management and user experience, helping to set the scope of the digital workplace even more clearly.
+Then, DWG’s 2013 release of a more comprehensive digital workplace maturity benchmark introduced a tool that cuts more deeply into issues of strategy and governance, technology management and user experience as well as consumer journey, helping to set the scope of the digital workplace even more clearly.

 Now, in 2015, it’s exciting to see very large firms like Gartner joining in the global conversation around the digital workplace with thoughtful analyses and ideas.

 So, within this article you will find an assessment of Gartner’s eight building blocks for a digital workplace, based on DWG’s extensive digital workplace research programme and evaluation experience.

 IN SUMMARY: Gartner gets it right, with just a few missing pieces

 In May of 2015, Gartner published an excellent article on the Eight Building Blocks for the Digital Workplace.
 Those eight building blocks comprise:

 - Digital workplace vision: why, what and how